This article was submitted by Darwin Coast . Do you want to share knowledge with the other followers of MenosFios? Follow the steps.

-Continuing the introductory note and looking from outside the country, it was noted that around 9:46 am on 16/01/2020 only Gabon and Congo countries closest to Angola and located on the West African coast were affected as illustrated in the image below.
+Following the introductory note and looking from outside the country, it was possible to notice that at around 9:46 am on 16/01/2020 only Gabon and Congo countries closest to Angola and located on the West African Coast were affected as shown in the image below.

 Throughout the day after further monitoring using “Oracle Intelligence Tool”It was possible to see in picture 1.1 (taken at 11:15) that Côte d'Ivoire had an impact of 0.3%, Angola already appeared on the map as one of the affected countries and impacted by 0.6%, and the criticality in the Congo and Gabon (Compared to the previous image).

 Another catch made around 12:23 shows that the problem has spread and Namibia has become part of the affected countries along the coast with a “hit ratio”, Ie impact of 4.7%, minus 4.1% at the same time as Angola in image 1.1.

 - WACS problems in the subsea system?
 Problems at underwater stations?